NeurodataWithoutBorders/nwb-schema/docs/format/source/format_release_notes.rst

 Improved specification of reference time stamp(s)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To improve the specification of refernce time, NWB:N adopts ISO8061 for storing datetimes and adds ``timestamps_reference_time`` as explicit zero for all timestamps in addition to the ``session_start_time``.
+To improve the specification of reference time, NWB:N adopts ISO8061 for storing datetimes and adds ``timestamps_reference_time`` as explicit zero for all timestamps in addition to the ``session_start_time``.

 Improve standardization of reference time specification using ISO8061